Small Love Potion 24 Hour Trading Volume Hits $169.87 Million (SLP)

-Small Love Potion (CURRENCY:SLP) traded 2.5% higher against the US dollar during the one day period ending at 17:00 PM Eastern on August 23rd.
-One Small Love Potion coin can currently be purchased for about $0.27 or 0.00000718 BTC on cryptocurrency exchanges.
-In the last seven days, Small Love Potion has traded 3.7% higher against the US dollar.
-Small Love Potion has a market capitalization of $147.59 million and approximately $169.87 million worth of Small Love Potion was traded on exchanges in the last day.
+Small Love Potion (CURRENCY:SLP) traded 2.5% higher against the dollar during the 24 hour period ending at 19:00 PM Eastern on August 29th.
+One Small Love Potion coin can currently be purchased for about $0.27 or 0.00000718 BTC on exchanges.
+Over the last week, Small Love Potion has traded up 3.7% against the dollar.
+Small Love Potion has a total market capitalization of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last day.

 Small Love Potion Profile